— Complete Game Guide —

 Routes are the backbone of the entire game; they are how you earn revenue and reputation and ultimately grow your airline.
 Before creating a route, be sure that you have researched flights you want to include on the route and have a good idea of what the demand is.
 For more on that, see the route research portion of this guide.
 The sections below will review how to set up and activate routes for your airline.

 You can define which days of the week a route will fly.
 This can be useful for maximizing utilization of your aircraft if it flies routes that are too lengthy to operate on a daily basis, or if you simply prefer an aircraft to fly different routes on different days.
+You can assign multiple routes to the same aircraft provided that they fly on different days and no two routes operate on the same day.

 5a — Creating Routes